ctc-oss/anchore-policy-sidecar/README.md

 - Ref: run once against a specified ref and then terminate
 - Branch: run once against a branch ref and then continue to poll for additional commits to the branch

+### versioning

+- Policy Bundle id is set using the git commit id
+- Whitelist id is set using the git commit id
+- Version fields on objects are API version and not related to git commit id

 ### dev